Distribution of wealth: Definition of wealth

-A broader definition of wealth, which is rarely used in the measurement of wealth inequality, also includes human capital.
-For example, the United Nations definition of inclusive wealth is a monetary measure which includes the sum of natural, human and physical assets.
+A broader definition of wealth, which is rarely used in measuring wealth inequality, also includes human capital.
+For example, the United Nations definition of inclusive wealth is a monetary measure which includes the sum of natural, human, and physical assets.

 The relation between wealth, income, and expenses is: change of wealth = saving = income − consumption (expenses).
-If an individual has a large income but also large expenses, the net effect of that income on her or his wealth could be small or even negative.
+If an individual has a large income but also large expenses, the net effect of that income on their wealth could be small or even negative.

 Conceptual framework

-There are many ways in which the distribution of wealth can be analyzed.
-One common-used example is to compare the amount of the wealth of individual at say 99 percentile relative to the wealth of the median (or 50th) percentile.
-This is P99/P50 is one of the potential Kuznets ratios which is the inverted U shape that indicates the relationship between the inequality and the income per capita.
-Another common measure is the ratio of total amount of wealth in the hand of top say 1% of the wealth distribution over the total wealth in the economy.
+There are many ways to analyze the distribution of wealth.
+One commonly used example is to compare an individual's wealth at the 99th percentile to the median (50th) percentile.
+This is P99/P50, one of the potential Kuznets ratios, which follows an inverted-U shape, indicating the relationship between inequality and income per capita.
+Another common measure is the ratio of the total wealth held by the top, say, 1% of the wealth distribution, to the total wealth in the economy.
 In many societies, the richest ten percent control more than half of the total wealth.

 The Pareto Distribution has often been used to mathematically quantify the distribution of wealth at the right tail (the wealth of the very rich); stating that the upper 20% owns 80%, the upper 4% owns 64%, the upper 0.8% owns 51.2%, etc. In fact, the tail of wealth distributions, similar to that of income distribution, behaves like a Pareto distribution but with a thicker tail.